buggyrace/buggy-race-about/docs/buggy-editor/the-editor.md

 ## Staff and the editor

-From the staff point of view, you need to decide the best way for your students to start with with editor code (either as a directory of files, or a Git repo depending on how you want to do it), and the environment in which you want them to do the work.
+From the staff point of view, you need to decide the best way for your students to start with the editor code (either as a directory of files, or a Git repo depending on how you want to do it), and the environment in which you want them to do the work.
 The rest of this _Buggy editor_ section goes into these things in detail.